Shiny Apps¶

 produces many of the diagnostics and tables that users of COFECHA will be familiar with.

-It can be launched in a browser or run from the command line in R
+It can be launched in a browser using the link above or run on your local machine in R

 via: